-To receive a labor law compliance poster which addresses all six of these federal posting requirements (sometimes referred to as a "six in one poster") at no charge, contact your local South Dakota Department of Labor and Regulation office.
+To receive a labor law compliance poster which addresses all six of these federal posting requirements (sometimes referred to as a "six in one poster") at no charge, contact your job service office.

 There are are two additional federal posting requirements for workplaces that employ special populations of workers and have unique employment situations, as shown below.

 - Employee Rights for Workers with Disabilities/Special Minimum Wage [English] [Español]